mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/new/index.md

     kubectl get events | grep ${CLUSTER_NAME}
     ```

     For brevity, this example uses `grep`.
-You can also use separate commands to get Events for specific objects, such as `kubectl get events --field-selector involvedObject.kind="vSphereCluster"` and `kubectl get events --field-selector involvedObject.kind="vSphereMachine"`.
+You can also use separate commands to get Events for specific objects, such as `kubectl get events --field-selector involvedObject.kind="VSphereCluster"` and `kubectl get events --field-selector involvedObject.kind="VSphereMachine"`.

 Next, you can [explore your new cluster][explore-cluster].